Student Loan

 Private vs. Federal Student Loan Settlement

 It’s important to understand the distinction between settling federal loans versus private loans.
 Each type of loan carries unique rules, negotiation standards, and outcomes.
-At Freedom Debt Relief Services, we customize Student Loan Settlement strategies based on your loan type.
+At Freedom Doctors, we customize Student Loan Settlement strategies based on your loan type.

 In both cases, a well-structured Student Loan Settlement can result in a significant reduction of the overall debt burden.